 No. MyRacehorse is a manager of the horse companies and handles the offerings.
 Experiential Squared, Inc. DBA MyRacehorse itself is a separate company from the horse companies.

-If your horse pays dividends you’ll get a 1099.
+If your horse has payouts you’ll receive a 1099-DIV.
 The intent is for these investment price points to be within reach of the average person – true crowdfunding of racehorses.
 To ease the tax filing burden, the horse series will issue 1099s.

-All horses that list on MyRacehorse must undergo an exhaustive diligence process, that includes a veterinarian check, conformation assessment, and value assessment that includes pedigree analysis, race history, remaining conditions, and several other factors that determine the fair market value of a horse.
-Horses that meet the vet, conformation and value assessment are eligible to be listed on MyRacehorse.
+All horses listed on MyRacehorse undergo an exhaustive diligence process, that includes a veterinarian check, conformation assessment, and value assessment that includes pedigree analysis, race history, remaining conditions, and several other factors that determine the fair market value of a horse.
+Only horses that meet the vet, conformation and value assessment requirements are eligible to be listed on MyRacehorse.
 However exhaustive our diligence process is, no guarantees can be made in terms of how successful they will be on the race track.
 Our goal is to use the best practices, partner with credible horsemen, and be rigorous with our diligence/assessments, but there will always be an element of risk.

 We strive to provide updates every week, but some horses will update more or less frequently.
 Ultimately, it depends on the horse’s trainer and ownership group.

 Most MyRacehorse horses have their own owner-exclusive facebook groups.
 You can find these groups through the “groups” section on the MyRacehorse Facebook page.
 When you join, you’ll be prompted to enter in the order number for your share to verify your owner status.
 That order number can be found at the top of the email we sent you to confirm that your order was placed.